Marco Feliciano: Preceding comments

 In March 2011 on his Twitter account, Feliciano posted that "Africans are descendants from ancestors cursed by Noah."
 Feliciano later defended his statement with several passages from the book of Genesis which he said backed up what he had said.
 Roberlei Panasiewicz, a theologian at the Pontifical Catholic University of Minas Gerais, called Feliciano's statement fundamentalist and wrong.
-In an interview with Danilo Gentili on the television show Agora É Tarde on the channel Rede Bandeirantes, Feliciano defended himself against the accusations or racism saying "After being lynched, they are waking up.
+In an interview with Danilo Gentili on the television show Agora É Tarde on the channel Rede Bandeirantes, Feliciano defended himself against the accusations of racism saying "After being lynched, they are waking up.
 I am not racist, my mother is black and I did missionary work in Africa."

 In one of his published books, Feliciano wrote on homosexuals "The rotten feelings of homosexuality leads to hatred, crime, and rejection.
 We love homosexuals, but we abhor their promiscuous practices."
 His statements were supported by then fellow federal deputy Jair Bolsonaro.
 Feliciano was investigated for hate speech for that comment, but was eventually cleared of any wrongdoing.
 In the closing statements the court said that Feliciano's comments were clearly homophobic and reprehensible, but as no law existed at the time to prosecute homophobia in Brazil, Feliciano could not be formally charged.
 In August 2013 there was controversy again as there were reports of LGBTQ activists being attacked after a campaign rally by Feliciano in Pará.
 In an interview for an upcoming book titled Religiões e política; uma análise da atuação dos parlamentares evangélicos sobre direitos das mulheres e LGBTs no Brasil Feliciano claimed that giving women more rights would undermine relationships and marriage, as well as increasing the likelihood that their children would be gay.

 In a video posted on the website YouTube in April 2013, Feliciano preaching on an unknown date states in a sermon that Catholics worshiped Satan, and that the customs Catholics have of hanging crucifixs was idol worship which prostituted Jesus and other biblical figures.
 Feliciano also claimed that Catholicism encouraged homosexuality, saying that "My Jesus was not meant to be a homosexual neckpiece."